-Why Choose Massage Services at The Ohio State University Wexner Medical Center?
+Why choose massage services at The Ohio State University Wexner Medical Center?

-Benefits of Massage Therapy
+Benefits of Therapeutic Massage

-Massage helps relieve common symptoms including:
+Massage therapy may relieve common symptoms including:

 - Arthritis and joint pain

 - Muscle aches

 Additionally, massage can complement other treatments, by reducing pain and depressed mood in cancer patients, improving weight gain and development in premature infants and more.

 Our licensed massage therapists use a variety of techniques to create a custom treatment plan.

 - Myofascial release